-Tickets are $8.00 for adults & $3.00 for kids at Mama Dip's Kitchen, Orange County Public Library in Hillsborough, Carrboro Cybrary in the Century Center, Carrboro Branch Library at McDougle Middle School, Townsend Bertram Company in Carr Mill, and FRANK Gallery in Chapel Hill.
+Tickets are $8.00 for adults & $3.00 for kids and are available at Mama Dip's Kitchen, Orange County Public Library in Hillsborough, Carrboro Cybrary in the Century Center, Carrboro Branch Library at McDougle Middle School, Townsend Bertram Company in Carr Mill, and FRANK Gallery in Chapel Hill.
 We will have a limited number available at the door.

-Mildred Council from Mama Dip's Kitchen will coordinate the menu and, along with the Carolina Inn, provide the Dinner's main courses.
+Mildred Council from Mama Dip's Kitchen coordinates the menu and, along with the Carolina Inn, provides the Dinner's main courses.
 In addition, many local restaurants and churches donate side dishes and desserts to complete the feast.
 This gives attendees the opportunity to taste food from our many community partners who contributed dishes, all in one place.

 Displays in the corridor leading to the Cafetorium offer information from groups partnering with the Dinner, explaining who they are and what they do to make our community a better place.

-Again this year Orange County Solid Waste coordinates making the event a Zero Waste Community Event (95% composted or recycled) with all of our dinnerware made from compostable materials.
+Again this year Orange County Solid Waste coordinated making the event a Zero Waste Community Event (95% composted or recycled) with all of our dinnerware made from compostable materials.

 In addition to financial support and food donations, we are always seeking volunteers to help prepare for the dinner, including advance and day of preparations, so keep us in mind if you have some time you can give us for the next dinner.
 You will meet some great folks!

 Ron Stutts, morning show host at 1360 AM and 97.9 FM WCHL/Chapelboro, and Aurora Boyer were our Emcees.